h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 Examples
 ~~~~~~~~

 This code demonstrates how to build a Gradient Boosting Machine (GBM) model using H2O-3.
 The model is trained on the prostate dataset to predict the likelihood of prostate cancer.
-It performs cross-validation, extracts feature interactions, and calculates Friedman and Popescu's H statistics for feature analysis.
+It uses cross-validation, extracts feature interactions, and calculates Friedman and Popescu's H statistics for feature analysis.

 .. tabs::
    .. code-tab:: r R